erwa/notes/presentations.md

-Use mouse pointer that is red circle that audience members can follow.
+* Use mouse pointer that is red circle that audience members can follow.
+* Make nice handwritten-looking figures: Paper - https://www.fiftythree.com/